kyma-project/community/sig-and-wg/README.md

 ### Closed SIGs and WGs

-To see closed SIG or WG and their outcomes check the [archive](archive/).
+To see the list of closed SIGs and WGs, check the [archive](archive/).

 ## Organize new SIGs and WGs